d4rken-org/permission-pilot/PRIVACY_POLICY.md

 Bugsnag's privacy policy can be found here: https://docs.bugsnag.com/legal/privacy-policy/

-Crash reports may contain device and app related information, e.g. your phone model, Android version and app version.
+Crash reports may contain device and app related information, e.g.:

+* Your phone model, Android version and app version
+* The name of an app, if it is the cause of an error

 You can disable automatic reports in the app's settings.